N0vum/Phone-book-Coursera-/README.md

 # Phone-book-Coursera-
-My solution to the task "phone book" from course "JavaScript, part 1: basics and functions" by Coursera
+My bad-code-solution to the task "phone book" from course "JavaScript, part 1: basics and functions" by Coursera.
+ES5 standard only.